 The Standard and Extended license options of fewer than 500,000 copies or viewers versus unlimited has become common with the larger agencies throughout the stock photography industry. iStock, owned by the granddaddy, Getty Images, offers terms similar to Adobe’s but many more size and price tiers.
 Figure 6 shows a typical iStock image available for licensing.
 Figure 7 shows the available options for the Extended license of the same image.

+Figure 7: iStock’s add-ons to create an Extended license.
 With both companies, the image itself also cannot be the main value or selling point of the product under the Standard license, but can under the Extended or Enhanced.

 These agencies trade in a type of licensing called royalty-free.
 Royalty-free is the most common licensing scheme.
 It enables the non-exclusive use of images by multiple licensees, meaning that both you and your competition could use the same image concurrently, though with so many millions of images available from dozens of agencies, the odds of that are slim.
 Under royalty-free, licensees needn’t pay royalties or licensee fees for each copy printed or viewed.